jacquemv/agmonsynchrony/README.md

 ```
 The diagonal is 1 because time series are synchronized with themselves.
 The lower left value is 0.5 because when the time series 'ts2' is taken as a reference, only half of the samples of the time series 'ts1' are within 'tau' of a sample of 'ts2'.
 Therefore, the matrix is not symmetric.

+### Acknowledgements

+This work was supported by the Natural Sciences and Engineering Research
+Council of Canada (NSERC grant RGPIN-2020-05252).

 ### References